Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Conclusions

 \section{Conclusions}

-In this article, we have proposed a roadmap to address the current challenges in small-scale testbeds for \acp{cav} and robot swarms.
-Drawing on discussions from our ``1\textsuperscript{st} Workshop on Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms'' held at the IEEE IV 2024, we identified two main categories of challenges: transition challenges---specifically the \ac{sim2real} gap and small- to full-scale transition---and inherent real-world challenges, such as environmental unpredictability and the demands of distributed computing.
+In this article, we proposed a roadmap to address the current challenges in small-scale testbeds for \acp{cav} and robot swarms.
+Drawing on discussions from our ``1\textsuperscript{st} Workshop on Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms'' held at the IEEE IV 2024, we identified two main categories of challenges: transition challenges, specifically the \ac{sim2real} gap and small- to full-scale transition, and inherent real-world challenges, such as environmental unpredictability and the demands of distributed computing.

-Our proposed roadmap consists of three parts.
-The first part focuses on improving accessibility and diversity, thereby expanding participation across different communities, especially for underrepresented communities.
-The second part shares best practices for the development, integration, and maintenance of testbeds, with an emphasis on collaborative and open-source contributions.
-The third part highlights the importance of establishing an abstraction layer to interconnect testbeds, which can promote collaborative research.
-With this roadmap, we aim to lay a foundation for strategic planning and future development of small-scale testbeds for \acp{cav} and robot swarms.
+Our roadmap consists of three parts.
+Part A enhances accessibility and diversity to expand participation, especially for underrepresented communities.
+Part B shares best practices for the development, integration, and maintenance of testbeds, with an emphasis on collaboration and open-source contributions.
+Part C targets global testbed connectivity to support cross-site experimentation and collaboration.
+To support actionable planning, we summarized the traceability between the four challenges and the roadmap parts, and the interrelations between the roadmap parts.